deroverda/recommended-radio-streams/README.md

 *All stations listed here broadcast in confirmed lossless FLAC format unless otherwise noted.*

 - [60 North Radio](https://60north.radio): Broadcasting from the Shetland Islands at 60° North.
 Features a cozy, hand-picked mix of singer-songwriters, folk, and atmospheric global sounds, often accompanied by live coastal webcam feeds.
-- [95bFM Radio](https://streams.95bfm.com/stream112): New Zealand’s legendary student-run broadcaster (since 1969).
+- [95bFM Radio](https://streams.95bfm.com/stream112): New Zealand's legendary student-run broadcaster (since 1969).
 A raw, authentic mix of underground indie, alternative rock, and Kiwi music that you won't hear on commercial airwaves.
 - [AIDAradio](https://aidaradio.de): The official station of AIDA Cruises.
 A bright, "vacation mood" mix of Pop, Soft Rock, and feel-good hits designed to bring the atmosphere of the sea to your home.
 - [BDPST Rock](http://s2.audiostream.hu:8091/bdpstrock_FLAC): A heavy-hitting Hungarian station dedicated to AOR (Album Oriented Rock), Hard Rock, and Classic Rock anthems from the 70s to today.
 - [BluesWave Radio](https://blueswave.radio): A dedicated audiophile stream for Blues, Blues-Rock, and Americana.
 Known for playing high-dynamic-range tracks that showcase the grit and texture of the genre.
-- [Cheese, The](https://thecheese.co.nz): New Zealand’s ultimate "guilty pleasure" station.
+- [Cheese, The](https://thecheese.co.nz): New Zealand's ultimate "guilty pleasure" station.
 A fun, nostalgia-fueled mix of retro pop, disco, and cheesy party anthems from the 70s, 80s, and 90s.
 - [ČRo (Czech Radio) Network](https://rozhlas.cz): The national public broadcaster of the Czech Republic, offering pristine feeds for Classical (Vltava), Jazz, and Alternative/Youth culture (Wave).
 - [Dance Wave!](https://dancewave.online): High-energy Vocal Trance and Dance music.
 Focuses on the "Golden Era" of dance (2000–present) with a punchy, crystal-clear sound signature.
 - [Danubius Radio](https://danubiusradio.hu): A retrospective pop station focusing on the golden era of Hungarian and international radio hits from the 80s and 90s.